-Enabling Devices has several slide toys that are great for visual tracking.
-They include: Penguin Roller Coaster (#300), Tube Tracker (#5061), and Stunt Car (#3092).
-Children watch in delight as objects race around a track or climb up ladders.
+Enabling Devices has several toys that are great for visual tracking, including Penguin Roller Coaster (#300) and Stunt Car (#3092).
+Children watch in delight as the penguins move around the track and the car responds to their commands.
 These toys are a fun and motivating way for children to improve visual tracking and attention skills.
 They are easy to place on a wheelchair tray or tabletop.